-as creative director for oil giant Aramco.
-Since retuning to the UK I've been lucky enough to find work with charities including Chance 4 Change, Handheld Stories and Restless Development in Nepal and India.
+as a creative director for oil giant Aramco.
+Since returning to the UK I've been lucky enough to find work with charities including Chance 4 Change, Handheld Stories, and Restless Development in Nepal and India.

-2015: Exposure show included at the Louvre in Paris.
+2015: Exposure show included a digital installation at the Louvre in Paris.
 2016 saw my first exposure in National Geographic's digital edition and projects in South Dakota, USA.
-2017 has seen a move into curation at Liverpool's Avenue HQ and more portrait work in my stunning daylight studio at Mann Island.
+2018 has seen a move into curation at Liverpool's Avenue HQ and more portrait work and build new contacts in Leeds and London for corporate projects.

 I'm looking to shoot a long form music documentary later this year when funding is in place from the BBC as well as expand my photography business to London and Sheffield.
 This and much much more has helped me find my way back home to Liverpool.

 I hope you enjoy the site and maybe we can work together making images in 2021

 © johnhollingsworth 2021